bionicvisionlab/2023-ArgusThresholds/README.md

 - infer deactivation of individual electrodes as a function of these parameters, and
 - reveal which of these predictors were most important to perceptual thresholds and electrode deactivation

-This repository contains the implementation of the work presented in [Explainable Machine Learning Predictions of Perceptual Sensitivity for Retinal Prostheses](https://github.com/bionicvisionlab/2023-ArgusThresholds), where these challenges were studied.
+This repository contains the implementation of the work presented in [Pogoncheff et al. (2024)](https://doi.org/10.1088/1741-2552/ad310f), where these challenges were studied.